When we start counselling, we make a verbal agreement with each other. This sets the boundaries of our work together, making sure it is a safe space.

 - I will make sure that when we work together I am emotionally and physically well enough and working within the levels of my competence, training and capacity.

-- To come to a clear agreement with you over length of sessions, frequency of sessions and the duration of counselling.
+- I will come to a clear agreement with you over length of sessions, frequency of sessions and the duration of counselling.

 - Generally, sessions will last one hour but a shorter or longer time can sometimes be negotiated.
 Sessions are usually weekly, but can be more or less frequent.
 We will agree between us how many sessions you would like altogether, or if you would like open-ended counselling.
 We can if necessary agree review dates to see how we are progressing.
 The length and depth of counselling is up to you.

-- To give as much notice as possible if I need to cancel one of our sessions, and to try where possible to rearrange this at your convenience.
+- I will give as much notice as possible if I need to cancel one of our sessions, and to try where possible to rearrange this at your convenience.

-- To give you as much notice as possible if I need to end the counselling due to unforeseen circumstances.
+- I will give you as much notice as possible if I need to end the counselling due to unforeseen circumstances.
 Generally, ending the counselling will be agreed mutually.

 - At least one month’s notice will be given except in exceptional circumstances, and all efforts would be made in this situation to refer you to another suitable counsellor if requested.

-- There are limitations to online security, however I will endeavour to keep all your data as secure as possible by using end to end encryption software for online sessions and a secure email.
-I will not store personal information about you electronically.
+- There are limitations to online security, however I will endeavour to keep all your data as secure as possible by using encryption software for online sessions and a secure email.

-- I keep brief written factual notes about our sessions.
-I do not store my notes from our sessions electronically.
+- I keep brief hand-written factual notes about our sessions.
 They are stored in a locked filing cabinet, separate from any identifying information.
-Your name and contact details are stored in a separate locked box in a different room.
 You may request to view these notes at any time, and can amend any inaccurate information within them.
 They exist solely for the purpose of our work together, however in rare cases where they are relevant to a court case they may be required as evidence and can be subpoenaed.

 - Clinical client notes will be kept for 7 years after the client reaches the age of 18 and then destroyed.